soniaturcotte/soniaturcotte.com/writing/book-roundup-sept-dec-2023.md

 [Objects from April and May](https://www.hajarpress.com/books/objects-from-april-and-may) by Zena Agha is collection of poems on loss, attachment and the violence of dispossession.

-[We, the Heartbroken](We, the Heartbroken) by Gargi Bhattacharyya is not explicitly on Palestine but is a beautiful meditation on grief and the revolutionary potential of heartbrokenness.
+[We, the Heartbroken](https://www.hajarpress.com/books/we-the-heartbroken) by Gargi Bhattacharyya is not explicitly on Palestine but is a beautiful meditation on grief and the revolutionary potential of heartbrokenness.

 ### The Black Jacobins by C. L. R. James

 This was fantastic!
 I picked it up randomly shelf-browsing on [Libby](https://libbyapp.com/interview/welcome#doYouHaveACard) (free audiobooks).
-Unusually so because for all my reading, I don’t often pick up historical texts.
+An unusual choice for me, despite my reading, I don’t often pick up historical texts.

 It’s the story of the Haitian revolution.
 Inspiring and unexpectedly funny.
 Nothing better than the downfall of colonialism.
 It took so long though.
-There wre decades of meandering false starts and unknowing on the path for freedom.
+There wre decades of meandering false starts, setbacks and unknowing on the path for freedom.
 A reminder to remain resilient and resolute.

 ### Azadi by Arundhati Roy

 I love her.
 I have loved everything I’ve ever read by her.
-This book includes the famous '[The pandemic is a portal](https://www.ft.com/content/10d8f5e8-74eb-11ea-95fe-fcd274e920ca)’ essay, which should give you a sense of the vibe.
+This book includes the famous ‘[The pandemic is a portal](https://www.ft.com/content/10d8f5e8-74eb-11ea-95fe-fcd274e920ca)’ essay, which should give you a sense of the vibe.
 Also, there are essays about her two novels – both of which I adore – that add layers to the stories.
 See also, [Roy in solidariity with Gaza](https://lithub.com/arundhati-roy-calls-the-siege-of-gaza-a-crime-against-humanity/).

 ## Animals

 Probably the least I’ve read on my usual schtick in 2 years.

 [Animal Biographies](https://ugapress.org/book/9780820362182/animal-biographies/) by Eric Baratay was recommended to me as a powerful example of how to write about animals and animal-human relations when I was working on my dissertation.
 Baratay writes about famous animals in history from the side of the animal.
-It’s so powerful.
+I love this book, ist’s so powerful.
 My [tutor wrote a review](https://humanimalia.org/article/view/16715/19527), if you want a sense of it and why it’s important.
-I love this book.

 [No Meat Required](https://alicia-kennedy.com/books) by Alicia Kennedy is very US-focused, but Kennedy's writing on vegan abundance resonates with me a lot.
 I appreciate the nuance and expansiveness of her politics, which provides the necessary balance to a lot of more rigid animal rights literature I read.
 Like all of her work, including her excellent newsletter, it is well-researched and written in a very accessible way.